dart-lang/language/working/0546-patterns/patterns-feature-specification.md

         2. Bind `e` to the `[]` invocation for this element.

-        3. Bind invocations in the element subpattern using target `e`.
+        3. Bind invocations in the element subpattern using parent `e`.

 *   **Map**: